DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 DEBUG pylorax.ltmpl: template line 24: hardlink images/pxeboot/vmlinuz isolinux
 DEBUG pylorax.ltmpl: template line 25: hardlink images/pxeboot/initrd.img isolinux
 ```
 The template lines are counted by an unknown logic.
-All four `x86.tmpl` files (because they're four, and the log doesn't specify which one was used!) have the lines labeled 20-ish into the 50-ish range, and they just install all the found kernels, **with the last one overriding the previous!**
+All four `x86.tmpl` files (because they're four, and the log doesn't specify which one was used!) have the lines labeled 20-ish into the 50-ish range, and they just install all the found kernels, **with the last one overriding the previous kernel!**

 ```
 ## install kernels